Edit Blog Post

 I luck out on my travels, such lovely people on the boat with me.

-makes Egan relaxed and happy.
+Our first snorkel is off a reef with no landmass, us solo strong swimmers are all YOLO despite the rough surf.
+The couples stay aboard, which makes Egan relax.
 He and I take turns free diving down the shelf to find creatures hiding in the crevasses, while the corals glow in their kaleidoscope of fluorescence.
 The fish are plentiful and brilliantly patterned.
 I struggle to recall the names of most of them, luckily there is an encyclopedia on board to refresh my old brain.
 The multitude of fish all go about their daily business in their underwater metropolitan as we float by overhead unnoticed.

 This sea is every shade of blue you can imagine, a very eccentric crayons box.